-As part of completing the care management comprehensive assessment, the assigned care manager must ask for the member's consent for participating in Tailored Care Management.
+Before or as part of completing the care management comprehensive assessment, the assigned care manager must ask for the member's consent for participating in Tailored Care Management.
 As part of the consent process, the care manager must explain the Tailored Care Management program.
 Care managers should document in the care management data system that the member provided consent, including the date of consent.

-Required Components of Care Management Comprehensive Assessment: The AMH+ or CMA will be required to ensure that the care management comprehensive assessment includes, at a minimum, the following domains:38
+Required Components of Care Management Comprehensive Assessment: The AMH+ or CMA must ensure that the care management comprehensive assessment includes, at a minimum, the following domains: